 Rangers vs Astros: Starting Lineups, Injury Report

-The Texas Rangers look to carry the momentum from a 6-3 road trip back home as they open a four-game series with the Houston Astros at Globe Life Field on Monday.
+The Texas Rangers look to close out their season series against the Houston Astros with a victory on Thursday night at Globe Life Field.

 NOTE: Players added to the COVID IL are automatically removed from the 40-man roster, same as a when a player is added to the 60-day IL.
 Players who are added to the 40-man roster as replacements do not have to clear waivers when they are later removed.